Williamson County, Tennessee

 For the 2010-2011 reporting period, there were 261 tort cases (a claim for wrongful death or personal injury) filed in Williamson County.
 Only 5 tort cases went to trial during that same time period.
 Of the 5 tort cases tried, the injured party only won 2 of the trials.
 The average award was $28,931.00.
 In 2011-2012, 246 tort cases were filed in Williamson County but not a single tort case went to trial.
 For 2012-2013, 235 tort cases were filed in Williamson County and 8 tort cases were tried.
 The injured party won half the time and the average award was $45,430.00.
 During the 2013-2014 reporting period, 237 tort cases were filed in Williamson County and only 3 went to trial.
 The injured party only won 1 of those three trials and the verdict was in the amount of $22,997.00.
 In 2014-2015, the statistics were not significantly different: 255 tort cases filed, 4 tort cases tried and 2 wins for injury victims.
 The average award was $39,913.00.
-Last year, there were 261 tort cases filed, 4 of those cases went to trial.
+In 2015-2016, there were 261 tort cases filed, 4 of those cases went to trial.
 The injured party won 3 of those trials for an average of $41,358.
+For 2016-2017, 338 injury or death cases were filed but only 2 were tried.
+The injury victims won both of those trials and the average verdict was $42,806.
+During the 2017-2018 reporting period, 325 injury or death cases were filed and five were tried.
+Of those five trials, the injury victim won four of them with an average verdict of $68,602.
+Last year, 326 injury or death cases were filed and eight were tried.
+While the injury victims only won three of those trials, one of the verdicts was very large and pushed the average to $4,199,054.
+That case was handled by our office on behalf of a female runner who was severely injured when struck by a car.
+In fact, neither of the other two verdicts last year were over $1 million dollars.

 Why Should You Hire Us?